gmhshr123/AgriPlex_Genotype2VCF/README.md

 # AgriPlex_Genotype2VCF
-A script to convert AgriPlex genotype data into usable VCF files.
+A script to convert AgriPlex genotype data into usable VCF files.  --Minghao

 ## Overview
 This repository provides a streamlined process for converting AgriPlex genotype data, typically provided in `.xlsx` format, into standardized VCF files for downstream analysis.